dubie1977/weather-app-edu/README.md

 Then the current weather is displayed.
 The user can click on the widget to switch units of measurements.
 Below is a screen shot of the final product covered in class.
+The color scheem changes baised on the current weather.

+#Project Goal
 ![Project Objective](img/screen-course-objective.gif)

 ##Project Challanges